29 October 2024 / Borbála Kalmár Copy actual URL Facebook share Twitter share

 This autumn, Hungary will be visiting South Korea - at least as far as the wine world is concerned.
 Visitors will be able to taste Hungarian wines at a dedicated stand at the Daejeon International Wine Expo; there will be pop-up masterclasses, and you can expect many Hungarian-related events around the country.
 What is Hungarian wine’s place in Asia today?
 We discussed this with the two main Korean organisers.

-Chan Jun Park is a wine writer, consultant and CEO of the Daejeon International Wine Expo, the Asia Wine Trophy and Korean International Sommelier Association, which is also registered with the Association de la Sommellerie Internationale (ASI).
+Chan Jun Park is a wine writer, consultant and CEO of the Daejeon International Wine Expo, the Asia Wine Trophy and Korea International Sommelier Association, which is also registered with the Association de la Sommellerie Internationale (ASI).
 He has been tasting Hungarian wines for many years, has visited Hungary several times in person and regularly reports on his experiences in his classes at a Korean university.

 Joseph Park discovered Hungarian wines for the first time at ProWein, where he fell in love with Tokaji Aszú, an experience that opened his eyes to the specialties available here.
 As the CEO of the Daejeon Tourist Office and the Congress Center, he is happy to promote our country's rich historical and, of course, wine cultural traditions.